-- 1. The termination must be 12 inches (30.5 cm) above snow or grade level whichever is higher. - 2.
-Due to normal formation of water vapor in the combustion process, horizontal terminations must not be located over areas of pedestrian or vehicular traffic, i.e. public walkways or over areas where condensate could create a nuisance or hazard.
+- The termination must be 12 inches (30.5 cm) above snow or grade level whichever is higher. - 2.
+Due to normal formation of water vapor in the combustion

+- process, horizontal terminations must not be located over areas of pedestrian or vehicular traffic, i.e. public walkways or over areas where condensate could create a nuisance or hazard.
 This is especially true in colder climates where ice buildup is likely to occur.
 A.O.
-Smith Corporation will not be held liable for any personal injury or property damage due to any dislodging of ice. - 3.
-The minimum distance for any window, gravity air inlet to a building, or from gas or electric meter(s) is 6 feet (1.8 m) horizontally, 4 feet (1.2 m) below and 24 inches (61.0 cm) above. - 4.
-The minimum distance from inside corner formed by two exterior walls is 6 feet (1.8 m) but 10 feet (3.1 m) is recommended where possible. - 5.
-Maintain a minimum distance of 4 feet (1.2 m) from any soffit or eve vent to the exhaust terminal. - 6.
-Maintain a minimum distance of 10 feet (3.1 m) from any forced air inlet to a building.
-Any fresh air or make up air inlet such as a dryer or furnace area is considered to be a forced air inlet. - Avoid areas where condensate drainage may cause problems such as above planters, patios, or adjacent to windows where the steam from the flue gases may cause fogging. - 8.
-Select the point of wall penetration where the minimum 1/4" per foot (2 cm/m) of slope up can be maintained. - 9.
-The through the wall termination kit is suitable for zero clearance to combustible materials. - 10.
+Smith Corporation will not be held liable for any personal injury or property damage due to any dislodging of ice. - The exhaust terminal of the venting system must maintain a minimum clearance of 4 feet (1.22 m) horizontally from, and in no case above or below, unless a 4-foot horizontal distance is maintained, from electric meters, gas meters, regulators and relief equipment. - 4.
+The minimum distance from inside corner formed by two exterior walls is 6 feet (1.8 m) but 10 feet (3.1 m) is recommended where possible. - Maintain a minimum distance of 4 feet (1.2 m) from any soffit or eve vent to the exhaust terminal. - Maintain a minimum distance of 10 feet (3.1 m) from any forced air inlet.
+Fresh air or make up air inlet such as a dryer or furnace area is considered to be a forced air inlet. - Avoid areas where condensate drainage may cause problems such as above planters, patios, or adjacent to windows where the steam from the flue gases may cause fogging. - 8.
+Select the point of wall penetration where the minimum 1/4" per foot (2 cm/m) of slope up can be maintained. - The through the wall termination kit is suitable for zero clearance to combustible materials. - 10.
 The mid point of the termination elbow must be a minimum of 12 inches (30.5 cm) from the exterior wall.